 Intersectionality & Reproductive Justice - National Network of Abortion Funds

 People of all races, genders, incomes, sexual orientations, abilities, and immigration statuses need abortions.
 That’s why it’s essential to learn about intersectionality and Reproductive Justice.
 Without these frameworks, it’s impossible to achieve true abortion justice.
-Use these resources to learn more and start working to make abortion accessible for ALL.

 Understanding Intersectionality